nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ## Our Target Audience 👥
 **CareCentral** is built specifically for medical staffs — including doctors, nurses, and hospital staff aged between 25-60 years.
-We understand the importance of your time and the need for a tool that compliments your expertise and fast typing abilities.
+We understand the importance of your time and the need for a tool that compliments your expertise and fast typing abilities, thus CareCentral is built to be **fast, intuitive, and easy to use**.

 <div style="background-color: #DFF0D8; padding: 10px; margin-bottom: 10px; border-left: 5px solid #4CAE4C;">
-  <em>You can download our latest release from <a href="https://github.com/AY2324S1-CS2103T-F08-1/tp/releases/tag/v1.3.1" target="_blank">here</a>.</em>
+  <em>You can download our latest release from <a href="https://github.com/AY2324S1-CS2103T-F08-1/tp/releases/tag/v1.4" target="_blank">here</a>.</em>
 </div>

 # 2. Quick Start Guide ⚡️
 Here's how you can get started with CareCentral quickly:

-1. Ensure you have [Java 11](https://www.oracle.com/java/technologies/downloads/#java11) installed in your Computer.
+1. Ensure you have [Java 11](https://www.oracle.com/java/technologies/downloads/#java11) installed in your computer.
+If you need a video guide, you can refer to this [video for Windows users](https://youtu.be/VTzzmqNwGzM) and [this video for macOS users](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=video&cd=&cad=rja&uact=8&ved=2ahUKEwibl-3n78SCAxVc3TgGHVdOAcwQtwJ6BAgOEAI&url=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DoiqKK0FOjK0&usg=AOvVaw3xcKQNDdvu0hi9x8ZUVFlp&opi=89978449).
+2. For Linux users, Java 11 is already installed in your computer by default.
+You can check by typing `java -version` in your terminal.
-2. Download the latest `carecentral.jar` from [here](https://github.com/AY2324S1-CS2103T-F08-1/tp/releases/tag/v1.3.1) if you have not downloaded it yet.
+2. Download the latest `carecentral.jar` from [here](https://github.com/AY2324S1-CS2103T-F08-1/tp/releases/tag/v1.4) if you have not downloaded it yet.
 3. Copy the file to the folder you want to use as the home folder for CareCentral.
 4. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
    ![Ui](images/Ui.png)